 1. Flatten the plain almond-flavored dough into a round disk in the palm of your hand.

-2. Place the chocolate dough ball on top of the flat disk
+2. Place the chocolate dough ball on top of the flat disk.

-3. Wrap the dough around the chocolate dough ball
+3. Wrap the dough around the chocolate dough ball.

 4. Roll the one big dough ball around in your hand until it is smooth and slightly tacky.
-For the best results, immediately roll the dough ball into the nonpareil sprinkles then place it on the cookie sheet.
+For the best results, immediately roll the dough ball into the nonpareil sprinkles and place it on the cookie sheet.

 Sprinkle tip ~It is important you roll the dough ball immediately in the sprinkles while it is warm from your hands.